-The list of instructions about your estate forms part of your will and will be used as the foundation for the executors of your estate when you pass on.
+The list of instructions about your estate forms part of your will or last will and will be used as the foundation for the executors of your estate when you pass on.
 The list of instructions will cover all of your assets and can be a complicated legal document, especially when it comes to estate taxes and money that may be due to the federal government by your heirs.
 Your estate planning takes care of all of that.

 How Does Estate Planning Start?

 Just because you have a will and think you’ve taken care of your assets doesn’t mean that your estate can avoid the process of probate.
 When you die, your estate has to go through probate at a state level.
-If you own property, for example, in two states, you will face probate in each state that you hold assets in.
+If you own real property, for example, in two states, you will face probate in each state that you hold assets in.
 Complicated and convoluted; while it might seem like a legal and financial nightmare, the laws are actually there to ensure that everyone (including the government and IRS) gets what is due to them.
 Using a professional to prepare your estate ensures that this happens.
-Probate is open to the public and can take anywhere from nine months to two years depending on the court system and how well you did your estate planning before your passing.
+Probate is open to the public and can take anywhere from few months to many years depending on the court system and how well you did your estate planning before your passing.

 A revocable living trust can help you avoid lengthy probate in your state.
 It provides for a set of instructions that you can change.
 It ensures your privacy and helps to ensure that your wishes are carried out exactly.
 Estate planning also helps to organize your financial affairs.
 Something as simple as having your title deeds, bank account details and copies of all investments are held in your living trust so that your beneficiaries and loved ones do not have to try and find them after your passing.